 Malt.
 The two-row varieties of barley used in the Company's malt are mainly grown in the United States and Canada.
-The 2019 North American barley crop, which will support 2020 malt needs, was generally consistent with historical long-term averages with regard to both quality and quantity, though quality from key areas in Canada was again highly variable and in some cases below long term averages.
-The average booked 2019 barley crop prices were comparable to historical long-term averages.
-There has been a long-term trend of declining acres and production in North America against relatively stable malt demand.
-The Company purchased most of the malt used in the production of its beers from two suppliers during 2019.
+The 2020 North American barley crop, which will support 2021 malt needs, was generally consistent with historical long-term averages with regard to both quality and quantity.
+The Company purchased most of the malt used in the production of its beers from four suppliers during 2020.
 The Company currently has a multi-year contract with one of its suppliers and a one-year agreement with the other supplier.
 The Company also believes that there are other malt suppliers available that are capable of supplying its needs.

 Hops.
 The Company uses Noble hop varieties from Europe for many of its Samuel Adams beers and also uses hops grown in the other areas of Europe, and in the United States, England and New Zealand.
-Noble hops are grown in several specific areas recognized for growing hops with superior taste and aroma properties.
-These noble hops include Hallertau-Hallertauer, Tettnang-Tettnanger and Spalt-Spalter from Germany and Saaz from the Czech Republic.
-The United States hops, grown primarily in the Pacific Northwest, namely Cascade, Palisade®, Simcoe®, Centennial, Chinook, Citra®, Amarillo®, Warrior and Mosaic® are used in certain Company ales and lagers, as are the Southern Hemisphere hop varieties, Galaxy and Nelson Sauvin.
-Traditional English hops, namely, East Kent Goldings and Fuggles, are also used in certain Company ales.
-Other hop sources and varieties including new experimental varieties, such as LotusTM and Bru1TM, are also tested from time to time and used in certain beers.
+Noble hops are grown in several specific areas in Germany and the Czech Republic and are recognized for growing hops with superior taste and aroma properties.
 The Company uses hops in various formats including T-90 hop pellets, T-45 hop pellets and CO2 Extract.
+The Company stores its hops in multiple cold storage warehouses to minimize the impact of a catastrophe at a single site.